The harvesting operation

 • relevant codes

-• operational harvest plans
+• site-specific operational harvest plans

 • special management requirements.